Matex600/social-edit-matt/README.md

   Phase 4 of development added most of the styling and most final functionality and styling to Posts, Categories, Likes.

-  In this phase I created the 'User-profile' page with an ability for the user to edit profile settings and information.
+  In this phase, I created the 'User-profile' page with the ability for the user to edit profile settings and information.

-  In addition I created functionality for changing user password, uploading user images to profile and posts with cloudinary.
+  In addition, I created functionality for changing user passwords, uploading user images to profiles and posts with cloudinary.

-  I struggled with the ``` NoReverseMatch ``` error I was able to fix this by modifying templates, urls and views.
+  I struggled with the ``` NoReverseMatch ``` error I was able to fix this by modifying templates, urls, and views.

-  Furthermore I enabled users to create comments and post comments that are approved by an Administrator.
+  Furthermore, I enabled users to create comments and post comments that are approved by an Administrator.

   As well as styling the Login and register page to the final design stage.